raspberrypilearning/make-crumble-robot-head/en/step_2.md

 ## The robot head

-The first step is to make our robot head.
-You can do this using a small cardboard box or making a box shape from flat cardboard by making a 3D shape net.
+The first step is to make your robot head.
+You can do this using a small cardboard box or making a box shape from flat cardboard, by making a 3D shape net.

 ![3D net of a cube robot head](images/robotHead_3DNet.png)

-Making a 3D net from scratch is great but sometimes you just want to get on with the project without having to do everything yourself. there is no right or wrong here but if you want to focus on the mechanism and coding, small boxes are very cheap to buy from online retailers.
+Making a 3D net from scratch is great, but can be time-consuming.
+There is no right or wrong method to make your robot head.
+If you want to focus on the mechanism and coding, small boxes are very cheap to buy from online retailers.

 ![Cheap cardboard box](images/robotHead_cheapBox.png)